 Mentor Education is one of a few education consultancies licenced to offer assessments by CEM, created in partnership with Cambridge University’s Education Research Department.
 CEM assessments are used by over 70% of Independent Schools in the UK (and many International Schools) as the exam board for their admissions tests.
-Also sometimes known as InCAS tests, many schools use them to track pupil’s progress annually.
+Also sometimes known as INCAS tests, many schools use them to track their pupils’ progress annually.
 The CEM test allows scoring against peers in the UK, as well as international students on the British curriculum.

 Reasons we particularly like the CEM test include:

 For British children the Mentor Education Assessment generates a diagnostic profile of a child’s reading, spelling, Maths and mental arithmetic, Verbal and Non Verbal Reasoning, facilitating full literacy and numeracy acquisition.
 Combined with Mentor Education’s 40+ years of experience and up to date information on independent school admissions, we can signpost future schools and provide an action plan for school entrance campaigns such as 7+, 11+ and 13+.